OctopusDeploy/docs/docs/deployment-examples/terraform-deployments/destroy-terraform/index.md

 Using AWS credentials managed by Octopus is optional.
 These credentials can be saved directly into the Terraform template if that approach is preferable.
 :::

-## Create an AWS Account
+## Create an AWS account

-The instructions at [Creating an AWS Account](/docs/infrastructure/deployment-targets/aws/index.md#create-an-aws-account) detail the procedure for creating an account in Octopus.
+The instructions at [Creating an AWS account](/docs/infrastructure/deployment-targets/aws/index.md#create-an-aws-account) detail the procedure for creating an account in Octopus.

-### Create a AWS Account Project Variable
+### Create a AWS account project variable

 AWS accounts are included in a project through a project variable of the type `Amazon Web Services Account`.